SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

 *   Click Stop IDE-R Session
 *   Goto Power Actions > Reset to complete the session

-## Mesh Commander's System Defense panel
+## MeshCommander's System Defense panel

-Within Mesh Commander's System Defense panel, you can add to Intel AMT network filters and policies that can be used to match certain type of network traffic.
-You can use Intel AMT system defense to count, drop or rate limit network traffic that matches certain rules.
+Within MeshCommander's System Defense panel, you can add to Intel® AMT network filters and policies that can be used to match certain type of network traffic.
+You can use Intel® AMT system defense to count, drop or rate limit network traffic that matches certain rules.
 In this page, we look at how to create advanced filters that use the "Matching Rules" box in the "Add System Defense Filter" dialog box.

 The "Matching Rules" field is a comma separated list of name and values.
 The names must have exact capitalization and no extra spaces must be added.